TallyIDAHOLegislative Tracker

 Enacted

-Amends existing law to revise a provision regarding the use of private moneys for the purpose of election administration.
+Amends existing law to revise a provision regarding the special property tax or occupancy tax reduction for disabled veterans.

 Enacted